About Conscious by Kali

 The Conscious by Kali Approach

-Understanding the need to develop real skills that enable survivors to earn a living wage, we train each woman or girl in how to sew entire garments from beginning to end.
+Understanding the need to develop real skills that enable survivors to earn a living wage, we train each woman or girl in how to create entire garments from beginning to end.
 At the Conscious by Kali Center in Delhi, our Executive Director oversees operations and a Master Tailor trains participants in screen printing, painting on silk, patchwork, embroidery, felting, jewelry making and sewing.
 The girls and women work in teams to bring each new piece to life, finding healing in their conversations with each other and daily talk sessions with our staff.

 Our long term goal is to develop leaders from within the group who become advocates and activists in combating and preventing human trafficking where they live, training other girls and women in the skills they’ve learned at the center.